javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 </script>
 ```

-If we use bundle tools, then as modules are bundled together, their `import/export` statements are replaced by special bundler calls, so the resulting build does not require `type="module"`, and we can put it into a regular script:
+If we use bundle tools, then as scripts are bundled together into a single file (or few files), `import/export` statements inside those scripts are replaced by special bundler functions.
+So the resulting "bundled" script does not contain any `import/export`, it doesn't require `type="module"`, and we can put it into a regular script:

 ```html
 <!-- Assuming we got bundle.js from a tool like Webpack -->